Contact us if you are considering establishing a shared service center in Costa Rica.

 Given the fact that Costa Rica’s success in this area has been considerable, it is projected that more shared service centers will make a home for themselves in Costa Rica.

-Should you be interested in learning more about setting up a shared service center in Costa Rica, contact the Central American Group.
+Should you be interested in learning more about setting up a shared service center in Costa Rica, contact the Central American Group by using the form that is provided below.

 Please use this form to contact us and we will respond as soon as possible: